Senatus consultum ultimum: Development

 In cases of sedition in Rome, the republic faced a three-fold problem.
 First, there was no standing army or police force with which to maintain public order.
 Second, well-protected rights of provocatio and tribunician intercession constrained magisterial powers of punishment.
 Third, the operations of the criminal courts were insufficiently rapid and could regardless be disrupted by armed mobs.
 The senatus consultum ultimum may have emerged naturally as a response to these problems as a means of self-help.
-Theodor Mommsen, for example, argued that "the temporary neglect of legal process in a crisis was necessary and, because necessary, unproblematic".
-Gerhard Plaumann agreed and argued that the decree's purpose was in "render[ing] the supra-legal measures taken less arbitrary".
+Theodor Mommsen, for example, argued that the temporary suspension of legal process was excusable due to its necessity.
+Gerhard Plaumann agreed and argued that the decrees made such legal lapses less arbitrary.

 Its usage in the late republic also was in contrast to the general practice of the early republic to appoint dictators to resolve domestic unrest.
 By the time of the emergence of the senatus consultum ultimum in 121 BC, the dictatorship had been in abeyance for some time, the last having been appointed in 202 BC.
 The development of the final decree was likely motivated by the dictatorship's abeyance.
 That the consuls also were more likely to be in the city due to magisterial prorogation also made empowering the consuls to act more feasible.
-Moreover, appointment of a dictator was incompatible with the growing tendency of "both the senate and the people to act on their own behalf" with greater emphasis on the collective engagement of the nobility in state affairs.

 Some scholars trace the senatus consultum ultimum to 133 BC with the killing of Tiberius Gracchus, arguing that the instance meets the criteria of being a senatorial action calling upon the consuls to protect the republic.
 However, as the consul at the time rejected the senatorial vote and Gracchus was killed by a private citizen (the then-pontifex maximus Scipio Nasica Serapio), historians disagree as to whether this qualifies as an actual senatorial decree.

 The first official use of the decree was in 121 BC, when the senate passed it against Gaius Sempronius Gracchus (Tiberius' younger brother) and Marcus Fulvius Flaccus.
 It was issued in response to a violent protest held by Gracchus and Flaccus against repeal of legislation to establish a colony at Carthage that they and allies had passed the previous year.
 In the aftermath, Gracchus, Flaccus, and their supporters were killed en masse as one of the consuls of that year, Lucius Opimius, brought soldiers across the pomerium and laid siege to Gracchus and Flaccus' positions on the Aventine Hill.

 The following year, Opimius was prosecuted by a tribune for killing citizens without trial, but was acquitted after he justified his actions on the basis of the senatus consultum ultimum.
-While this set a precedent that actions taken under an senatus consultum ultimum were normally free from legal consequence and could be used as "carte blanche for the most brutal reprisals", the decree remained controversial and continued to be debated by contemporaries.
+While this set a precedent that actions taken under an senatus consultum ultimum were normally free from legal consequence and could be used to justify substantial repression, the decree remained controversial and continued to be debated by contemporaries.